popolee0513/Data-Engineering-Note/README.md

       - With bucketing, we can shuffle the data in advance and save it in this pre-shuffled state(reduce shuffle during join operation)
       - Bucket for optimized filtering is available in Spark 2.4+.If we use a filter on the field by which the table is bucketed,Spark will scan files only from the corresponding bucket and avoid a scan of the whole table
       - check if the table bucketed: spark.sql("DESCRIBE EXTENDED table_name").show()
-      - ❗❗❗ make sure that the columns for joining have same datatype for two tables
+      - ❗❗❗ make sure that the columns for joining **have same datatype for two tables**
-      - ❗❗❗ it is ideal to have the same number of buckets on both sides of the tables in the join; however, if tables with different bucket numbers: just use "spark.sql.bucketing.coalesceBucketsInJoin.enabled" to make to tabels have same number of buckets
+      - ❗❗❗ it is ideal to **have the same number of buckets** on both sides of the tables in the join; however, if tables with different bucket numbers: just use `spark.sql.bucketing.coalesceBucketsInJoin.enabled` to make to tabels have same number of buckets

 - pyspark streaming
   - overview